 Engineering - Martinrea has a talented advanced engineering group with an extensive range of skills in the design and engineering of new products.
-Large engineering centers are located in Troy, Michigan (which will move to Auburn Hills, Michigan in 2017) and Meschede, Germany but significant engineering occurs at the facility level.
+Large engineering centers are located in Auburn Hills, Michigan and Meschede, Germany along with significant engineering which occurs at the facility level.
 The Company has mechanical and design engineering capabilities, with the ability to design both tools and parts and the capability to work with various CAD and CAE systems.
 The Company is able to communicate electronically with the customers' engineering departments to relay and receive data in a real time environment.
 Through all of these capabilities the Company is able to provide customers with a broad range of engineering skills.